Top 8 Facts About Aquarium Puffer Fish

 Puffer fish are carnivores and have specific dietary needs.
 In the wild, they feed on hard-shelled animals such as snails, clams, and small crustaceans.
 In captivity, they need a similar diet that includes snails, shrimp, or mussels to help wear down their constantly growing teeth.

-Puffer fish are notorious for being messy eaters, so be prepared to clean your tank more frequently.
-A varied diet is essential for their health, and high-quality frozen or live food will keep them active and colorful.
+Aquarium Puffer fish are notorious for being messy eaters, so be prepared to clean your tank more frequently.
+A varied diet is essential for their health; high-quality frozen or live food keeps them active and colorful.

 Puffer Fish Teeth and Beak-Like Jaws